isomerpages/nparks-naturekakis/_resource-development/Seed Fund.md

 </p>
 <p>With the Nature Kakis Network serving as a platform that accelerates the
-mainstreaming of City in Nature initiatives within wider heartland communities, the Seed Fund supports the development and building of the network, the training of Nature Kakis to self-organize activities, and the organization of recurring Nature Kakis activities and events.</p>
+mainstreaming of City in Nature initiatives within wider heartland communities, the Nature Kakis Network Seed Fund supports the development and building of the network, the training of Nature Kakis to self-organize activities, and the organization of recurring Nature Kakis activities and events.</p>
 <p><strong><u>Eligibility</u></strong>
 </p>
 <p>To apply, the chapter must first be an <strong>established Nature Kakis chapter</strong> that